pudly/schmopera-hugo/content/articles/the-life-of-a-comprimario-or-oh-youre-that-guy.md

 ---
-title: The life of a comprimario, or "Oh, you're that guy!"
+title: "The life of a comprimario, or &quot;Oh, you&#039;re that guy!&quot;"
 ---

 So you want to be a [comprimario](https://en.wikipedia.org/wiki/Comprimario)?
 Great!
 There's lots of work for you if you're good it, but beware, it's not as glitzy and glamorous as playing [Violetta](https://www.youtube.com/watch?v=m7yKFQJEavU) or [Don José](https://www.youtube.com/watch?v=itB1UlPFln4), but it's just as labour-intensive.